-But seriously, your domain name is a critical piece of your presence on the web.
-Think of it as the address to your online house.
+But seriously, your domain name is a critical piece of your digital marketing strategy.
 For example, our website’s domain name is “authenticwebsolutions.com.”
 It’s the name of our company and that’s where we live on the web.

 Once you know the ins and outs of domain registration, it’s not difficult to control.
 But first…